DAOsign/ethereum-smart-contracts/README.md

 ## Contributions

-Contributions to Daosign smart contracts are welcomed.
+Contributions to DAOsign smart contracts are welcomed.
 Feel free to submit issues, fork the repository, and send pull requests.

 ## Contact